spougkakiotis/IP_PMM/README.md

-                     find the optimal solution of the problem, with an error tolerance of 10^(-6) Upon success, the method returns x (primal solution), y (Lagrange multipliers) and z >= 0 (dual optimal slack variables).
+                     find the optimal solution of the problem, with an error tolerance of 10^(-6) Upon success, the method returns x (primal solution), y (Lagrange multipliers) and z  (dual optimal slack variables).
 If the run was unsuccessful, the method  either returns a certificate of infeasibility, or terminates after 100 iterations.
-By default, the method scales the constraint matrix.

 IP_PMM(c, A, Q, b, free_variables):